Milwaukee is a hidden gem that often goes unnoticed by travelers, but those who take the time to explore it are in for a pleasant surprise.

 Stop 4:

-If you want another drink or food, check out Eagle Park Brewery next.
+Check out Eagle Park Brewery next if you want another drink or food.
+You can take the marsupial bridge (pedestrian) to cross the river easily.
 Their beers are unique and delicious, and their food is also great.
 We have them listed as one of the top breweries in Milwaukee.

 Stop 5: